ulf-rodened/remarkable-basil/content/posts/how-to-use-python-in-node-red-1.md

 When we execute the timestamp nodes we can see the status from the debug nodes in the debug window.
 The information is the same as if the command line where used.

 ![](/images/inst_package2.png)

+Create and execute the Python script

+To create a python script we will use the template node and save it to the data folder.
+This python script is a simple function that returns the absolut number of the entered value which is inserted from the timestamp node.